-Note that recruitment is in English and all courses are taught in English.
+Note that recruitment is in English, and all courses are taught in English.
 Students must be able to speak, read, write, and understand fluently in English.
 English abilities will be determined through the South Coast College admissions test (as noted in No. 4), an interview, and completion of necessary documents.
 South Coast College does not currently instruct English as a second language.
 South Coast College does not instruct in a foreign language.
-Please note that for the enrollment agreement, disclosures, and statements to students if English is not the student's primary language and if the student is unable to understand the terms and conditions of the enrollment agreement, then the student shall have the right to obtain a clear explanation of the terms and conditions and all cancellation and refund policies in his or her primary language.
+Please note that for the enrollment agreement, disclosures, and statements to students if English is not the student's primary language and if the student is unable to understand the terms and conditions of the terms and conditions and all cancellation and refund policies in his or her primary language.
 Students have the right to have the information translated to them at their own expense, through a family member, or through other means.